 - Requests for amendment of records must be in writing and must describe the specific portions or specific record(s) the student wishes to have amended, instructions as to the change desired, and reasons why the change is justified.
 If CWI decides not to amend the record as requested, CWI will notify the student in writing of the decision and the student’s right to a hearing regarding the request.
 Additional information regarding the hearing procedures shall be provided to the student when notified of the right to a hearing.

-- The right to consent to disclosure of personally identifiable information contained in the student's education records, except for when consent is not required by FERPA.
+- The right to consent to the disclosure of personally identifiable information contained in the student's education records, except for when consent is not required by FERPA.

 - Written consent is not required for disclosure to: (34 CFR § 99.31)

 - School officials with legitimate educational interests.
 The information must not be used for personal or other purposes extraneous to the school official’s areas of responsibility.
 Having access to education records does not constitute authority to share this information with anyone who does not have a legitimate educational interest.

 - Other schools to which a student is transferring.